 For more information on the services we can provide, see Support for British nationals abroad: A guide.

 We charge fees for some of our services.
-See the full list of consular fees UAE.
+See the full list of consular fees in UAE.

 United Arab Emirates